bacontime/blog-mirror/language/etymology.md

 Salad
 : From vulgar latin *salata*, meaning *salted*.
 Short for *herba salata*, meaning salted herbs.
 A pile of gherkins?
 Totally a salad.

+Patient
+: Nowadays refers to the ability to wait, or to someone who is sick.
+Originally meant the ability to endure suffering.

+---

+Unless otherwise mentioned, the source for each of these is [EtymOnline](https://www.etymonline.com/)